MADANA-IO/madana-apiclient-go/docs/JsonEnclaveProcess.md

 NewJsonEnclaveProcessWithDefaults instantiates a new JsonEnclaveProcess object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetWireguardServer

-`func (o *JsonEnclaveProcess) GetWireguardServer() string`

-GetWireguardServer returns the WireguardServer field if non-nil, zero value otherwise.

-### GetWireguardServerOk

-`func (o *JsonEnclaveProcess) GetWireguardServerOk() (*string, bool)`

-GetWireguardServerOk returns a tuple with the WireguardServer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWireguardServer

-`func (o *JsonEnclaveProcess) SetWireguardServer(v string)`

-SetWireguardServer sets WireguardServer field to given value.

-### HasWireguardServer

-`func (o *JsonEnclaveProcess) HasWireguardServer() bool`

-HasWireguardServer returns a boolean if a field has been set.

-### GetInternalRemoteControlServer

-`func (o *JsonEnclaveProcess) GetInternalRemoteControlServer() string`

-GetInternalRemoteControlServer returns the InternalRemoteControlServer field if non-nil, zero value otherwise.

-### GetInternalRemoteControlServerOk

-`func (o *JsonEnclaveProcess) GetInternalRemoteControlServerOk() (*string, bool)`

-GetInternalRemoteControlServerOk returns a tuple with the InternalRemoteControlServer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInternalRemoteControlServer

-`func (o *JsonEnclaveProcess) SetInternalRemoteControlServer(v string)`

-SetInternalRemoteControlServer sets InternalRemoteControlServer field to given value.

-### HasInternalRemoteControlServer

-`func (o *JsonEnclaveProcess) HasInternalRemoteControlServer() bool`

-HasInternalRemoteControlServer returns a boolean if a field has been set.

-### GetConsoleOutput

-`func (o *JsonEnclaveProcess) GetConsoleOutput() string`

-GetConsoleOutput returns the ConsoleOutput field if non-nil, zero value otherwise.

-### GetConsoleOutputOk

-`func (o *JsonEnclaveProcess) GetConsoleOutputOk() (*string, bool)`

-GetConsoleOutputOk returns a tuple with the ConsoleOutput field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConsoleOutput

-`func (o *JsonEnclaveProcess) SetConsoleOutput(v string)`

-SetConsoleOutput sets ConsoleOutput field to given value.

-### HasConsoleOutput

-`func (o *JsonEnclaveProcess) HasConsoleOutput() bool`

-HasConsoleOutput returns a boolean if a field has been set.

-### GetAttestationServer

-`func (o *JsonEnclaveProcess) GetAttestationServer() string`

-GetAttestationServer returns the AttestationServer field if non-nil, zero value otherwise.

-### GetAttestationServerOk

-`func (o *JsonEnclaveProcess) GetAttestationServerOk() (*string, bool)`

-GetAttestationServerOk returns a tuple with the AttestationServer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAttestationServer

-`func (o *JsonEnclaveProcess) SetAttestationServer(v string)`

-SetAttestationServer sets AttestationServer field to given value.

-### HasAttestationServer

-`func (o *JsonEnclaveProcess) HasAttestationServer() bool`

-HasAttestationServer returns a boolean if a field has been set.

 ### GetEnvironment